keycloakify/keycloakify/README.md

 The problem of templates taking a long time to load only happens in the test environment, when you have a console logging all the above-mentioned `.ftl` warnings in real time.
 Logging all those warnings is what takes time.
 Once in production page load is way faster.

+If you run the docker container locally we aknowelage that the loading time is getting out of hand.
+We are [in the process](https://github.com/InseeFrLab/keycloakify/pull/63) of resolving this issue.

+In the meantime we recommend to run the docker container as a background task.

 # Adding custom message (to `i18n/useKcMessage.tsx`)

 You can reproduce [this approach](https://github.com/garronej/keycloakify-demo-app/blob/main/src/kcMessagesExtension.ts)